ForgeCloud/app-sdk/README.md

 | OAUTH_KEY            | None                                    |
 | OAUTH_SECRET         | None                                    |

-Now run `npm start` and view the site in a browser.
+## Running the App

-Alternatively, use the `start.sh` script to set environment variables before starting the app server.
+Use the `start.sh` script to set environment variables before starting the app server.
 Specify your app ClientID and Key as arguments.
 E.g.

 ```bash
 sh start.sh my-client-id my-app-secret
 ```

-## Next Steps

-1. Test against brand new AM instance.